goravel/docs/the-basics/logging.md

 ## Configuration

-To configure various log channels, custom configurations can be made in the file `config/logging.go`.
+To configure various log channels, custom configurations can be made in `config/logging.go`.

 `Goravel` uses `stack` channel to record logs by default, `stack` allows logs to be forwarded to multiple channels.